sjbiaga/kittens/mt-7-StateT/README.md

 Because the state is preserved, invoking `inspect` several times with identical function parameter, maintains a "constant" `IndexedStateT` object (although _instantiated_ multiple times).

-5. Not to apply a function for the output, `get` is an alias for `inspect` with `identity` as function argument:
+5. Transfering the state into the output, `get` is an alias for `inspect` with `identity` as function argument:

 ```Scala
 def get(implicit F: Functor[F]): IndexedStateT[F, SA, SB, SB] =